sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-examples.md

 ### Use Cases

-It not often the case that we will just buy something or just build something.
+Most of the time, we will not only adopt, buy, or build something.
 It's most often a combination of the 3.
-The following use cases show that some solutions can be classified in diferent ocation depending how to implement and by who.
+The following use cases show that some solutions can be classified in different locations of the diagram depending on how they are implemented and by who.

 ![Basic Venn diagram with 3 overlapping circles for Adopt, Build and Buy.
 The middle is the intersection of all 3 (Adopt ^ Buy ^ Build)](assets/images/adopt-build-buy-venn.png)